U.S. FDA staff flags no new safety concerns for Biogen's ALS drug

-March 20 (Reuters) - The U.S. Food and Drug Administration's staff reviewers on Monday did not raise any new safety concerns about Biogen Inc's BIIB.O experimental drug for treating a rare type of amyotrophic lateral sclerosis, also known as Lou Gehrig's disease.
+March 20 (Reuters) - Staff reviewers of U.S. drug regulator on Monday did not raise any new safety concerns about Biogen Inc's BIIB.O experimental drug for treating a rare type of amyotrophic lateral sclerosis, also known as Lou Gehrig's disease.

+The risks related to Biogen's drug, tofersen, "are acceptable to the patient population" and would not "preclude approval", staff reviewers said in briefing documents published on the agency's website.

+The agency has asked advisers to weigh in on approving the use of the drug based on available data, which shows it reduces a key protein related to the disease, and not disease symptoms.

+In October 2021, tofersen failed to meet the main goal of a late-stage study, but the company said trends of reduced disease progression were observed.

+A panel of outside advisers to the FDA is set to meet on Wednesday to discuss Biogen's marketing application for the drug to be used as a treatment for ALS associated with mutation in a gene known as superoxide dismutase 1 (SOD1), an ultra-rare form of the fatal neurological disease.

-(Reporting by Raghav Mahobe and Bhanvi Satija in Bengaluru; Editing by Krishna Chandra Eluri)
+(Reporting by Raghav Mahobe and Bhanvi Satija in Bengaluru; Editing by Krishna Chandra Eluri and Shinjini Ganguli)

 ((Bhanvi.Satija@thomsonreuters.com; Outside U.S. +91 9873062788;))